Syllabus

 The midterm project, completed in groups of 4-5, focuses on user empathy.
 In a group, students will pick a problem scope, develop a “how might we” statement, create and conduct a research plan, synthesize the research, and present their findings to the class on the attendance mandatory midterm presentation.

-The final project, completed individually, builds off the midterm project.
 Students take their insights and get to work, ideating prototyping, evaluating, and improving their ideas.
 Students’ work will evolve from concepts, to low-fidelity prototypes, to high-fidelity prototypes.
 Finally, students will create a case study of their work and present it in the last week of class in a symposium style showcase.

 More information about this will be provided later in the semester.